Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 HIVOS research held in five provinces, including East Java, shows that biogas utilization has many benefits:

 - Reduction of the utilization of fire wood (31%), LPG (17%) for cooking and kerosene

 - Reduction of health problems caused by smoke on women and children including eye irritation (25%), eye infection (14%), cough (18%) and breathing disorder (10%)

-- Reduction of trees cutting in the state forests, used for firewood from 12% to 3%
+- Reduction of tree cutting in the state forests, used for firewood from 12% to 3%

-- Reduction of utilization of firewood gathered from trees in the farms and home yard from 78% to 55%
+- Reduction of the utilization of firewood gathered from trees in the farms and home yards from 78% to 55%

 - Development of plant and organic fertilizer from bioslurry

 - Creation of 380 new job opportunities

 Data: Biogas User Survey Program BIRU 2020

 A long-term partnership